Kroc/v80/bin/wla-dx/README.txt

 values.

 The example begins a section called "Init".
-Before a section can be declared, ".BANK" and ".ORG" must be used unless WLA is in library file output mode.
+Before a section can be declared, ".BANK" and ".ORG" should be used unless WLA is in library file output mode.
 Library file’s sections must all be "FREE" ones.
 ".BANK" tells the bank number where this section will be later relocated into. ".ORG" tells the offset for the relocation from the beginning of ".BANK".

+It is also possible to supply "BANK", "SLOT", "BASE" and "ORG" or "ORGA" to ".SECTION" as follows:

+   .SECTION "NoInheritedParameters" BASE $70 BANK 0 SLOT 1 ORGA $1000

 You can put sections inside a namespace.
 For instance, if you put a section into a namespace called "bank0", then labels in that section